Rostlab/reprof/README.md

 # Project Name

 Reprof is a protein secondary structure and accessibility predictor from the Rost Lab.
 Prediction is either done from protein sequence alone or from an alignment - the latter should be used for optimal performance.
-The algorithm's implementation first started in Mar 24, 2011 and the language choosen was Perl.
+The language choosen was Perl.

 ## HOWTO Install